steppedreckoner/TowerDefense/ReadMe.txt

 Instructions:

 PLAY: Begins a new game.
+Player is prompted to choose a map.
+If you don't have any, one can easily and quickly be made in the editor.
+Alternatively, you can comment/uncomment lines 64 - 71 in the StateManager class to load the default map by canceling the file selection.
+Note that the map must have a path from start to end, otherwise the game will crash.
 Enemy type cannot currently be changed.
 Select a tower type with either the tower menu ('T') or with the hotkeys (1, 2 or 3).
 Once a type is selected, place towers by left-clicking.
 Cancel a placement by right-clicking Towers can be deleted with 80% refund by hovering over a tower and pressing 'D'.
 Time can be accelerated/decelerated with the right/left arrow key respectively (Note: fast forwarding may cause enemies to fly off the course.
 This will be addressed eventually).

 EDITOR: Loads a map with all grass tiles.
 Tile type can be modified by clicking on a tile.
 Switch the type that clicking changes to by pressing the numbers 1-5 (1: Grass, 2: Dirt, 3: Water, 4: Start, 5: Goal).
-Press 'M' to access the editor menu.
-Both the save and load buttons require interaction with the console.
+Press 'M' to access the editor menu, which allows for saving and loading maps.

 QUIT: Quits.

 Most Recent Changes:
--Pausing reworked so that enemies, towers and projectiles are still drawn while game is paused.
--First version of tower menu added (Press 'T' and click on the base of the tower you want to place) -Towers only placed when selected from tower menu or by hotkey -Tower to be placed is drawn at mouse location until placed (left-click) or canceled (right click).
--Some code cleanup.
+-Use JFileChooser for all file IO

 To Do:

+-New Game option in game menu.

--All file IO done through in game menus (no need for console interaction).
+-(DONE) All file IO done through in game menus (no need for console interaction).

 -(DONE) Add pause function.